Colleges by Location

 Student Organizations

-Based on the most up-to-date information available, there are 140 open-membership organizations at Bowdoin College.
-The student organization that gathers the largest number of students is Bowdoin Organic Garden, followed by Bowdoin Craft Center and Asian Students Alliance.
-Other popular student organizations at this school are Bowdoin Culinary Club and Bowdoin Outing Club.
+This school has 140 open-membership student organizations you can participate in.
+The student organization that has the biggest membership is Bowdoin Organic Gardens, followed by Bowdoin Craft Center and Asian Students Alliance.
+Other popular organizations among the students at Bowdoin College are Bowdoin Culinary Club and Bowdoin Outing Club.

-If drama is your thing, there is a club dedicated to acting that you can join.
-You have a passion for media and communication?
-Bowdoin College publishes its own newspaper and has its own radio station.
+If you're interested in acting, you have the option to join a drama club.
+For students who have a passion for media and communication, Bowdoin College publishes its own newspaper and has its own radio station.

 Student Services